SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 most build tools (cargo, ) or language CLIs feature a subcommand `test` to run tests

+## code quality

+Code quality tools such as linters and code formatters often have a CLI but are more commonly used as an extension in IDEs or as some sort of hook/CI pipeline step.

+### linting

+#### definition

+A linter flags logic errors, suspicious constructs and violated conventions.
+A linter often also includes a code formatter.

+#### various linters

+yaml|yamllint
+css|stylelint
+js|ESLint
+shell (bash/csh/ksh etc.)|shellcheck

+#### linters in detail

+##### eslint

+ESLint takes its config from a .eslintrc.js/yaml/json/cjs or from the eslintConfig field in your package.json in ESlint, to ⟮inherit configs from other files⟯, specify the ⟮extends⟯ key in ESlint, to use ⟮the default rules⟯, use ⟮extends: eslint:recommended⟯ in ESlint, the things stored in the ⟮settings⟯ key are ⟮global to all ESLint rules⟯ To ⟮extend⟯ ESLint, use ⟮plugins⟯

+To prevent eslint or stylelint conflicting with prettier, install eslint-config-prettier or stylelint-config-prettier, respectively

+#### as part of other things

+the subcommand lint runs the relevant linter on the project (Nextjs: eslint)

+### code style

+#### definitions

+Generally, each project has a certain code style.
+A code style is a set of rules for how to format source code.

+#### code formatter

+##### definitions

+A code formatter is a program that imposes certain stylistic conventions on the code by formatting it automatically.
+A code formatter can be used together with a linter, however the code formatting functionality of a linter must typically be disabled.

+##### prettier

+Prettier is a code formatter that doesn't allow config, instead imposing opinonated but mostly uncontroversial defaults, thus allowing you to move on with your life.
+Prettier works for most languages relevant for web development.

+#### misc

+nit = short for nitpick

+#### style guides

+PEP 8|Python

 # principles

 GIGO   Garbage In, Garbage Out